Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP21_Final_Project.md

 #### Detection of Loss of Heterozygosity (LOH) using SNP Arrays (12)

 LOH is defined as "the sporadic loss of all or part of two parental chromosome homologs" (12).
 LOH is often described as a characteristic feature of tumor cells.
 LOH is the shift from Heterozygosity to Homozygosity in a SNP and SNP arrays are used to detect the genotype of a SNP making them a good method to detect LOH (12).
 Hidden Markov Models were used to interpret continuous homozygous sections in the genome and determine if they were related to the cancer phenotype.
 Considering the HMM structure, the two hidden possible states can be thought of as "loss" or "retention" and all SNPs can be the "units" of the markov chain in the HMM.
 Initially, pairs of normal and tumor genotypes from the same individual were required to do this kind of analysis (12).
-However, with the advance in technology, researchers have now been able to do HMM analysis with solely tumor genotypes available (16).
+However, with the advances in technology, researchers have now been able to do HMM analysis with solely tumor genotypes available (16).

 ![HMM of LOH genotype (16)](./GROUP21_Final_Project_images/HMM.png) _FIGURE 6: HMM of LOH genotype (16)_